upscayl/upscayl/README.md

 # FAQ 🤓

 - How does Upscayl work?
   - Upscayl uses AI models to enhance your images by guessing what the details could be.
-It uses Real-ESRGAN (and more in the future) model to achieve this.
+It uses Real-ESRGAN to achieve this.
 - Is there a CLI available?
   - The CLI tool is called real-esrgan-ncnn-vulkan and it's available on the Real-ESRGAN repository.
 - Do I need a GPU for this to work?
   - Yes, unfortunately.
 NCNN Vulkan requires a Vulkan compatible GPU.
 Upscayl won't work with **most** iGPUs or CPUs.
+But hey, no harm in trying ;)
 - Why does batch upscaling output JPGs instead of PNGs?
   - This is an issue with REAL-ERSGAN currently tracked [here](https://github.com/upscayl/upscayl/issues/174).
 - How can I contribute?